CTSecUK/CyberYoddha-CTF-2020/Write-ups/What’s the password.md

 ![Category](http://img.shields.io/badge/Category-Forensics-orange?style=for-the-badge) ![Points](http://img.shields.io/badge/Points-175-brightgreen?style=for-the-badge)

-We download and look at the image listed in teh challenge dexription which can be seen below;
+We download and look at the image listed in the challenge description which can be seen below;

 ![image](https://github.com/CTSecUK/CyberYoddha-CTF-2020/blob/main/images/whats_the_password_sudo.jpg)

 This along with the title of the challenge seems like a pretty good clue as to what we might need to do!

 We try extracting data from the image file using `steghide` with a password of `sudo`;